blackfireio/documentation/php/training-resources/book/03-what-is-blackfire.rst

 deviation**.
 If it is too big, reasoning about the numbers becomes very hard and often just plain wrong.

-Blackfire takes several measurements of the code execution and aggregates them to get more accurate results.
+Blackfire takes measurements of the code execution.
 More importantly, time comes in several flavors.
 Besides the wall-clock time (what ``microtime()`` returns), Blackfire also gives you the CPU time and the I/O time of each function call; we will cover this topic in a few chapters but you can